freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/score-motors.md

 - 6 Steps
 - 769 ms total run time

-Next, associate the score motor with the [score reel display](xref:score-reels) by selecting it in [its inspector](xref:score-reels.html#score-reel-display).
+Next, associate the score motor with the [score reel display](xref:score-reels) by selecting it in [its inspector](xref:score-reels#score-reel-display).

 # Usage

 Score motors are primarily used in EMs, so we'll focus on how to use them through the [Visual Scripting game logic engine](xref:uvs_index).
 Programming a game with a score motor is a bit more complicated than with traditional displays for one reason: Scores might get blocked due to the motor being active, so you cannot solely rely on a score variable being updated.

-To make this less cumbersome, we've added an [On Display Changed](xref:uvs_node_reference#on-display-changed) node, that emits the actual value of the display when it has been updated.
+To make this less cumbersome, we've added an [On Display Changed](xref:uvs_node_reference#on-display-changed) node that emits the actual value of the display when it has been updated.

 Give you've already set up your [score reel display](xref:score-reels), the recommended approach is the following: